hjl386/CSCI-UA-0480-Section-008-Final-Project/README.md

 * (1 points) Integrate user authentication
     * I will be validating the persons account via email, as of now only NYU students will be allowed to make an account
+	 * Use passport-remember-me to authenticate
 * (5 points) Integrate Google API's, such as: calendar, map, and share
     * I will use the calendar option to save the date (Will add this later on to the rest of my code)
     * I will use the map location to ping a place for either person to meet at (unless they want to meet at the dining hall)
     * I will implement some share function to allow this to be added to social media
 * (5 points) Create google plugins
     * I will create plugins so users can recieve notifications
+* (5 points) Push Notifications

-11 points total out of 8 required points
+	 * Using Chrome 42 and its new service workers I will create push notifications for interactive designs 16 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)